Skip to content

 14.4 IEC 62443 Security Framework

 Before IEC 62443, every vendor and asset owner approached OT security differently.
 Some applied IT security frameworks that did not account for availability requirements.
 Others had no framework at all.
-IEC 62443 created a common language and a structured methodology that works for asset owners, system integrators, and product suppliers.
+IEC 62443 created a common language and a structured methodology for asset owners, system integrators, and product suppliers.

 Key term:

-• IACS (Industrial Automation and Control System) — the collective term for all systems used to monitor and control industrial processes, including PLCs, DCS, SCADA, HMIs, and the networks connecting them
+• IACS (Industrial Automation and Control System) — the collective term for systems used to monitor and control industrial processes, including PLCs, DCS, SCADA, HMIs, and the networks connecting them

 LevelThreat ActorDescription